Teenager-with-hand-up-to-camera

 You’re running a business and you’re not a writer, so why would you want to spend time thinking about content?

 If you have a business to run, there will always be more important things for you to be doing.
-And they’ll be things you do more expertly than writing — which is why it makes sense to hire someone.
+And these will be things you do more expertly than writing — which is why it makes sense to hire someone.

 If you hire a content strategist, you won’t have to think about your content.